Last Updated on

 To give you an idea of bus prices in Cuba, here are a few examples:

 - Viñales – Trinidad: CUC37 (~€32)

-3 Exchanging Money, Using Credit Cards & The Two Cuban Currencies: CUP & CUC
+3 Exchanging Money in Cuba, Using Credit Cards & The Two Cuban Currencies: CUP & CUC

 The fact that there are two Cuban currencies was initially very confusing for me.